Kareem-24/Amazon-clone-v1/README.md

 3. confirm the payment and be directed to the bayment checkout

-## you can cee a live preview here
+## you can see a live preview here

 https://amazon-clone-v1-indol.vercel.app/